orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/02-Fetch Pools.md

 1. **Token Mint Addresses**: Provide the mint addresses of the two tokens that make up the liquidity pool.
 2. **Tick Spacing**: Specify the tick spacing, which defines the intervals for price ticks.
-3. **Fetch Pool Details**: Use the fetchConcentratedLiquidityPool() function to fetch the details of the specified Splash Pool.
+3. **Fetch Pool Details**: Use the fetchConcentratedLiquidityPool() function to fetch the details of the specified Concentrated Liquidity Pool.

 ```tsx
 const poolInfo = await fetchConcentratedLiquidityPool(